- Detached Period Cottage in a Private Setting with Countryside Views

 Outside, there is a driveway leading from Vale Road to a parking area in front of the two garages, plus a workshop/garden store.
 To the front of the house, there is a small area of garden which also has pedestrian access to Vale Road.
 This area of garden has a brick path to the front door, paved path around the house and has a gravel area for ease of maintenance to one side and a lawn to the other, whilst beyond the lawn is a small sandstone wall, beyond which is a greenhouse and shed.

 The rear garden is a delight!
 From the paved garden terrace, a wonderful seating area, your eye is drawn out over the wide panoramic view leading straight down over the lawn and the horizon beyond.
 Brick steps lead down from the upper lawn, to the pond area with flower bed borders.
 An expanse of lawn beyond, with a number of maturing specimen trees and shrubs to either side, all enjoy views and the peace of surrounding gardens and paddocks.

-The property is located on the corner of Vale Road and Cordbat Hill, two quiet no-through lanes that lead down to a few other houses and farms, with fields and woodland beyond.
+The property is located on Vale Road, a very quiet no-through lane that leads down to a few other houses and farms, with fields and woodland beyond.
 Footpaths are very close by and make the most of the location to access not only the fields and woodland, but also the centre of the village.